colonialjelly/colonialjelly.github.io/reading.md

 title: "Reading"
 permalink: /reading/
 ---
-I use this page to keep track of what I read.
-If you have any suggestions don't hesitate to shoot me an email :blush: :books:
+I use this page as my reading log.
+If you have any suggestions I'd love to hear it!

 ## Currently reading
 <!-- * **Consciousness Explained** - Daniel Dennett -->